-Fentanyl Abuse: Short- and Long-Term Health Effects
+Fentanyl Addiction: Short- & Long-Term Effects

-If you or your loved one is struggling with fentanyl abuse or with using other opioids, you should be aware of the immediate and long-term side effects and other health issues they can cause.
-This page will discuss these short- and long-term health effects and cover the options you have for treating fentanyl addiction and opioid use disorder.
+If you or your loved one is struggling with fentanyl use or with using other opioids, you should be aware of the immediate and long-term side effects and other health issues they can cause.

-What Are the Short-Term and Immediate Side Effects of Fentanyl Abuse?
+Short-Term Effects of Fentanyl

 When a person uses fentanyl, a powerful opioid painkiller, they will experience its pain-relieving and euphoric effects almost immediately.
 Like any medication there are also side effects.
-Potential short-term side effects of fentanyl include:1,2
+Potential short-term effects of fentanyl use include:1,2

 • Drowsiness.